When Governors have been appointed they may be assigned to various roles and responsibilities within the governing board.

 For your information, any school who has membership of the PSHE Association can give their Governors access to this membership too.
 PSHE Association membership is £120 per year and provides excellent resources available to support the development of the subject.

-You can also find out more information on the Bucks PSHE Pages here
+You can also find out more information and view the most recent PSHE NEWSLETTER on the Bucks PSHE Pages

-Each Governing Board should have a lead governor to ensure that child protection is receiving proper consideration and that the governing body is discharging its statutory duties.
+Each Governing Board should have a lead governor to ensure that child protection is receiving proper consideration and that the governing board is discharging its statutory duties.